unChaz/sci-fi-5e/srd/mechanics/situational_rules.md

 Traps can be found almost anywhere.
 One wrong step in an ancient tomb might trigger a series of scything blades, which cleave through armor and bone.
 The seemingly innocuous vines that hang over a cave entrance might grasp and choke anyone who pushes through them.
 A net hidden among the trees might drop on travelers who pass underneath.
 In a fantasy game, unwary adventurers can fall to their deaths, be burned alive, or fall under a fusillade of poisoned darts.

-A trap can be either mechanical or tek in nature. **Mechanical traps** include pits, bullet traps, falling blocks, water-filled rooms, whirling blades, and anything else that depends on a mechanism to operate. **Magic traps** are either tek device traps or spell traps.
-Magical device traps initiate spell effects when activated.
-Spell traps are spells such as _glyph of warding_ and _symbol_ that function as traps.
+A trap can be either mechanical or tek in nature. **Mechanical traps** include pits, bullet traps, falling blocks, water-filled rooms, whirling blades, and anything else that depends on a mechanism to operate. **Tek traps** are either tek device traps or tek skill traps.
+Tek device traps initiate tek skill effects when activated.
+Tek traps are tek skills such as _glyph of warding_ and _symbol_ that function as traps.

 #### Traps in Play